hibetterheyj/All-about-Thymio/Note on Elements of Robotics.md

 	end
 ```

+### 3.4 Line Following - 3.4.1 Line Following with a Pair of Ground Sensors

 #### Algorithm 3.4: Line following with two sensors

 > If the robot moves off the line to the left, the left sensor will not detect the line while the right sensor is still detecting it; the robot must turn to the right.